yunho-c/charsiug2p-tvm/NOTES/POST_PROCESSING.md

 - Run `analyze-misaki` with `--strategy espeak,ipa,ipa-flap` on a larger sample to see if the additional IPA rewrites help consistently.
 - Add optional toggles for individual IPA rewrites (dark-L, diphthongs, syllabic consonants) to isolate which changes help or hurt.
+- Use `--mode-sub-report --mode-sub-modes syllabic_schwa,reduced_vowel` to inspect the dominant substitution pairs and guide heuristics.

 ## Context and implementation plan (diff-based mode tagging)